 Finally, to encourage more financial support for our incoming doctoral students, and supplement their teaching stipends, we regularly nominate qualified doctoral applicants for doctoral fellowships through the Graduate School.
-We also seek to locate, in the future, more financial assistance for our M.A. students by cultivating strategic partnerships with nearby industries, unique to the Northwest Arkansas area, that could lead to paid training opportunities or internships for our M.A. students and perhaps also alternative-academic full-time employment opportunities for both our M.A. graduates and our Ph.D. graduates.
+Two Distinguished Doctoral Fellows and two Doctoral Academy Fellows will be starting our program in Fall 2025.
+We also seek to cultivate strategic partnerships with on-campus offices and nearby industries, unique to the Northwest Arkansas area, that could lead to further internship opportunities and perhaps also alternative-academic full-time employment opportunities for both our M.A. graduates and our Ph.D. graduates.